GuyMitchy/UC-Expert-Patient/README.md

 #### Current Limitations

-1. Tailwind cdn for development only
+1. Tailwind cdn for development only.
   - Talwind cdn is not reccomended for production purposes.
 Since this is a development project I haven't installed tailwind using the CLI or set up the tailwind config.js, I will continue using the CDN for now.

 </details>